 The Human Genome Project, that aimed to map and sequence the entire human genome, began in 1990 and ended in 2003 with a starting budget of over $1.5 million.
 It provided us, for the first time, a means to access invaluable data through genes – evolution patterns, diseases and their treatments, gene mutations and their effects, anthropological information, etc. Now, powerful software and analysis tools are being built that can decode an entire genome in a matter of hours.
 Data analytics is quickly becoming one of the most important branches of science that can be applied in the biotech industry.
-Organizations that can’t afford to have full-fledged data science teams can hire freelance experts for specific projects.
+Here are some major applications of data science in biotechnology:

 DNA sequencing generates a huge amount of data that needs to be analyzed with care, as the information and conclusions drawn are applicable in a whole range of industries from medicine to forensic science.
 It involves data science at various levels: